 A Are you wondering how to foot that urgent medical bill or planning to go on a long vacation after the pandemic?
 Or perhaps you require extra money for your home renovation, or you are planning a big fat Indian wedding once things go back to normal?
-A personal loan can come to your aid no matter what your financial needs are.
+A can come to your aid no matter what your financial needs are.
 Apart from the fact that you do not need to pledge any collateral for this kind of loan, it is also a major advantage that the lender does not ask why you need it.
 Hence, it is advisable to follow these 7 rules before applying for a personal loan.

 1. 1.
 Compare Lenders- You may be receiving multiple loan offers or loans at a very low interest rate via text messages or emails.
 But never get trapped in these offers; they might be a hoax or a scam.
 As such, it is better to compare various lenders out there in the market on your own; you can check places like Kapitus by going online and perusing their website.
 Nowadays, you can easily compare loan terms in detail, like the loan amount, interest rate, tenure and so on.
 Or you can approach your current lender and request for the best deal possible.
 Note that they will be helpful if you are repaying your current loan on time.